kkristene3/Kramelix/Kramelix_app/emotion_training/README.md

 `Kramelix\Kramelix_app\emotion_training\tests\test_data` to see how our models perform on real-world data.

+> [!CAUTION]
-_AMY'S NOTE: DO NOT COMMIT TEST DATA, OR ELSE, WE RISK BLOATING OUR REPO._
+> DO NOT COMMIT TEST DATA, OR ELSE, WE RISK BLOATING OUR REPO.